 Train your cats to go into the carrier

-Carriers are vital in an emergency, and it’s important to get your cats used to the carrier so that they can associate it with a positive experience.
+Carriers are vital in an emergency.
+It’s important to get your cats used to the carrier so that they can associate it with a positive experience.
 Ideally, your carrier should be kept out at all times so it’s something the cat is familiar with.

 Never evacuate without your cat

 Never leave your cat behind, even if you think you may only be gone for a short time.
-Emergencies, by their very nature, are unpredictable, and you may not be able to get back to your home as quickly as you thought.
+Emergencies, by their very nature, are unpredictable.
+You may not be able to get back to your home as quickly as you thought.

 Know where you will go in an emergency